 3D printed pills are not as dominant in the market because of various hurdles.
 Aside from technology, one of the major ones is pharmaceutical standards.
 As of now, the pills are still in the testing phase and must undergo approval by the appropriate authorities.

 The company is already making future plans to move forward in pharmaceuticals.
-A spokesman has stated that they are going to start a crowdfunding campaign next month to take a 3D printer specially designed to print oral medicines.
+A spokesman has stated that they are going to start a crowdfunding campaign next month to take a 3D printer specially designed to print oral medicine.
 As of right now, there is no such printer suited specifically to medical production.

-Advantages of 3D Printed Medicines
+Advantages of 3D Printed Medicine

 The polymers in the drug can be adjusted to give them varying release times.
 This allows for them to cater to different gastrointestinal needs depending on the consumer.
 The technology also allows them to alter flavors.
-Changes in shapes and flavors might not seem like a big deal, but they can make medicines more appealing to children or the elderly.
+Changes in shapes and flavors might not seem like a big deal, but they can make medicine more appealing to children or the elderly.